MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 ![Result of doing a direct exact comparison of hash values between Source and Dimension table only yields a single record for Susan Eaten in the Northwest region](/fabric/data-factory/media/slowly-changing-dimension-type-two/comparison-no-exact-matches.png)

+Remove the Count column and rename this query to be called **CompareStoM**.

 The next step requires you to add missing fields to your record such as the StartDate, EndDate, IsCurrent, and even the SalesRepID.
 However, while the first three are easy to define with a simple formula, the SalesRepID requires you to first calculate this value from the existing values in the Dimension table.

-Rename this query to be called **CompareStoM**.

 #### Get the sequence of identifiers from the Dimension table